“The clarity and the richness of the timbre allow to taste some wonders of music.” Diapason

 Laurence Brisset Artistic Director, mezzo-soprano

-The performance will last for approximately 1 hour and 30 minutes including one interval.
+The performance will last for approximately 1 hour and 15 minutes with no interval.

 23 Jun, 3pm